dlato/Location_of_Substitutions_and_Bacterial_Arrangements/README.md

-# Spatial_Patterns_of_Substitutions
-Spatial Patterns of Substitutions in Bacterial Genomes Supplementary Paper Information
+# Spatial Patterns of Substitutions in Bacterial Genomes Supplementary Paper Information

 This repository contains additional information (code, tables, graphs ... etc) for the paper titled: Spatial Patterns of Substitutions in Bacterial Genomes.